liuyc09/GestureRecog/README.txt

 -----------

-Due to creating a mask selection form, I tested in multiple locations and was able to acheive ~70% accuracy in most locations.
+Due to creating a mask selection form, I tested in multiple locations and was able to achieve ~70% accuracy in most locations.
 Those that fared worse were generally sunlit areas, areas with uni-directional lighting, and areas that have flesh colored tones, or light birch wood everywhere (like the Science and Engineering Library).
 In a controlled environment, I have seen up to ~90%